Power relief plan heads to the Senate

 Dr Chalmers said the government respected the role the gas industry played in Australia’s economy but had a responsibility to find a solution to protect Australians from increasing power bills.

-The coalition voted against passing the bill and Opposition Leader Peter Dutton said while he backed relief measures he did not want market intervention.

-But Prime Minister Anthony Albanese said the former coalition government had been “addicted to power and hopeless on energy”.
+Prime Minister Anthony Albanese said the former Coalition government had been “addicted to power and hopeless on energy”.

 He said voting against the bill was being part of the problem rather than the solution.